Same-sex marriage in the Northwest Territories: Court proceedings

 On July 6, Ruby Trudel, alone, testified before the Supreme Court.
-She apologised to the court for her lack of knowledge of court procedures, and said that she was not homophobic: "While we do not support, encourage or endorse their lifestyle, we hold nothing against them personally."
-She said that those who promote the exclusion of same-sex couples from marriage have been "rendered voiceless at the federal level."
-Actually, the debates in the Canadian Senate were in full swing at that time.
-She expressed concern over the possibility of persecution of Christian clergy if same-sex marriage were to become legalised.
-She said: "If the application before this court were to succeed, there is every reason to believe that repercussions against people of conscience and religion....will soon begin to occur here also."
-They asked that the court not impose costs on them: "Costs incurred to this point already exceed our ability to pay."
+She apologised to the court for her lack of knowledge of court procedures, and said that she was not homophobic, "While we do not support, encourage or endorse their lifestyle, we hold nothing against them personally."
+She said that those who promoted the exclusion of same-sex couples from marriage had been "rendered voiceless at the federal level."
+Actually, debates on the issue of same-sex marriage were "in full swing" in the Canadian Senate at that time.
+She expressed concern over the possibility of persecution of Christian clergy if same-sex marriage were to become legalised, "If the application before this court were to succeed, there is every reason to believe that repercussions against people of conscience and religion....will soon begin to occur here also."
+She asked that the court not impose costs on them, "Costs incurred to this point already exceed our ability to pay."

-A ruling never came from the territorial Supreme Court, and royal assent was granted to the Civil Marriage Act on July 20, 2005, legalising same-sex marriage nationwide in Canada.
+A ruling never came from the Supreme Court, and royal assent was granted to the Civil Marriage Act on July 20, 2005, legalising same-sex marriage nationwide in Canada.
 Perrino and Snow were awarded $5,000 in legal fees to cover court costs.
-On October 17, 2005, Supreme Court Justice Virginia Schuler ordered the Federal Government, and therefore Canadian taxpayers, to reimburse the plaintiffs for costs they incurred during their legal challenge.
+On October 17, 2005, Supreme Court Justice Virginia Schuler ordered the federal government, and therefore Canadian taxpayers, to reimburse the plaintiffs for costs they incurred during their legal challenge.
 Perrino and Snow married following the legalisation of same-sex marriage in the territory.

 Territorial legislation

-In June 2002, the Legislative Assembly of the Northwest Territories approved amendments to the Adoption Act allowing same-sex couples to adopt children jointly, and the Family Law Act changing the definition of spouse to grant same-sex couples limited legal rights.
+In June 2002, the Legislative Assembly of the Northwest Territories amended territorial law to allow same-sex couples to adopt children jointly.
+It also modified the definition of "spouse" to grant same-sex couples some legal rights and benefits.
 Further legislation was passed in March 2005.
+On March 7, 2017, the Legislative Assembly approved a new Marriage Act, which passed by a unanimous 16–0 vote.

-On March 7, 2017, the Legislative Assembly approved the Marriage Act.
-The Act defines marriage as "a voluntary union of two persons to the exclusion of all others", and uses gender-neutral language when referring to spouses.
-It received royal assent by interim Commissioner Gerald Kisoun on March 10, and went into effect on June 1, 2017.
+This law uses gender-neutral language when referring to married spouses.
+It received royal assent by acting Commissioner Gerald Kisoun on March 10, and went into effect on June 1, 2017.
+The Marriage Act states that: